maryam-ai-dev/maryam-ai-dev/README.md

 ---

 ### 🌍 Revert - Social Platform for Reverts
-Community-focused app designed for connection and identity.
+Social app designed for helping muslim reverts find friends and support in the muslim community

 - Full-stack architecture
 - Authentication, content flows, and user interaction